 If you are in Chiang Rai as a day trip from Chiang Mai, you’d probably need to end here to make it back to Chiang Mai by dinner time.
 However, if you are staying a night, you can also check out attractions farther afield such as the Golden Triangle – the border between the 3 countries of Thailand, Laos and Myanmar.
 Alternatively, you can also head to Mae Salong for a bit of alpine scenery, nature trails and excellent coffee or Doi Tung for the Mae Fah Luang Flower Garden.

 Travel Tips for Northern Thailand

-- Best time to visit Chiang Mai is during the cooler and dry months of December to early-February.
+- Weather: Best time to visit Chiang Mai is during the cooler and dry months of December to early-February.
 November is also a good time although it might still be the tail-end of the rainy season.
 I would personally avoid heading there from late February to April.
 During these months, haze is common in Chiang Mai and Chiang Rai and it can sometimes reach hazardous levels.

-- For your surfing and social media needs, it is possible to purchase local sim cards upon arrival at Chiang Mai Airport but purchasing in advance will save you the queues and you can also get up to 50% off.
+- Connectivity: For your surfing and social media needs, it is possible to purchase local sim cards upon arrival at Chiang Mai Airport but purchasing in advance will save you the queues and you can also get up to 50% off.
 You can purchase local sim cards here.

 Packing Tips for Northern Thailand

 While there is probably that sense of adventure in bringing nothing but a backpack for a trip to Northern Thailand, I have found that it is not really a practical option in the long term.
 I used to do it in my younger days but it led to back pains, not to mention the added perspiration brought about by something heavy brushing against you especially when traveling to warm places.